krussll/etsysimplicity/_posts/2019-05-01-best-lawn-bowls-bags.md

 Style: Trolley bag
 Weight; 4kg

-Quote: “An extremely nice Bag, very good value, well designed and built, I am very pleased I bought it.”
+> “An extremely nice Bag, very good value, well designed and built, I am very pleased I bought it.”
+>
+> Amazon customer review

 Rating: Best for transporting

 The Redcar is the largest bag in our list, and as such it offers a very impressive amount of space.
 With such a large storage area the Redcar remains compact, and is ideal for everyday use.